-42.2 It is the responsibility of our Lead DSL Mrs Claire Cooke to ensure online safety and understanding the filtering and monitoring systems and processes in place for Folville Junior School.
-Our Lead DSL will also ensure ALL our staff receive appropriate training and understand the expectations, roles and responsibilities in relation to filtering and monitoring which also ties in with Teachers Standards and staff Code of Conduct Policy and our Governing Body will regularly review its effectiveness.
-(KCSIE Role of DSL and Para 142)
+42.2 It is the responsibility of our Lead DSL Bruce Wells to ensure online safety and understanding the filtering and monitoring systems and processes in place for Folville Junior School.
+Our Lead DSL will also ensure ALL our staff receive appropriate training and understand the expectations, roles and responsibilities in relation to filtering and monitoring which also ties in with Teachers Standards25 and staff Code of Conduct Policy and our Governing Body will regularly review its effectiveness.
+(KCSIE Role of DSL and Para 141)

 42.3 Our establishment further understands the importance of regular contact with parents and carers.
 Where appropriate, these communications will be used to reinforce the importance of children being safe online as it is likely that supporting parents and carers will find it helpful to understand what systems we use to filter and monitor online use.
-It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will be asked to access and be clear who from the school or college (if anyone) their child is going to be interacting with online.
-For additional information on monitoring filtering within our establishment, please contact Mr Ian Widdowson by email iwiddowson@folville.leicester.sch.uk or using Class Dojo.
+It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will be asked to access and be clear who from the school (if anyone) their child is going to be interacting with online.
+This information can be provided by parents contacting Mr Widdowson by email or using Class Dojo.

-Meeting digital and technology standards in schools and colleges - Guidance - GOV.UK (www.gov.uk) (Updated Guidance Gov May 2024)
+Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk) (Updated Guidance Gov Mar 23)